 If you apply the spray and follow with a diffuser, the effect is the same, but the hair’s wave pattern is even more enhanced.

 Chris also likes applying to spray to dry hair for a quick change.
 It’s an especially handy tool for people going straight from the office to cocktail hour.
 Just spray it into your hair to switch up the texture and appearance.

 “If you’re going out after work and you wanted something more unpolished, you could spray it into hair and scrunch it in there,” Chris says.

 The petite, recycled bottle is also purse- and workplace-friendly.

 “It would be difficult to put mousse in your hair at work, but you could mist this in your hair in the bathroom stall,” Chris says.
 “No one would notice you did anything.”

-Whether you want to take the new Texture Spray for a spin or get reacquainted with the classic Beautifying Oil, we’re here for you!
+Whether you want to take the new Texture Tonic for a spin or get reacquainted with the classic Beautifying Oil, we’re here for you!
 Come by Paris Parker for these and other life-changing products.